Library staff are here to help

 Facing your first assignment can be a daunting prospect particularly if you haven't been in an academic setting for a while.
-Relax - the library is here to help.
+Don't worry, library staff are here to help.
 Below are some points to consider and some links to help you get started.
-If you have any questions or would like further instruction - please contact us here.
+If you have any questions or would like further instruction then do not hesitate to reach out to library staff - please contact us here.

 Contextualise your research

 Academic research is all about critical thinking.
-Two skills you need when researching:
+Two skills you need when researching are:

 - Capacity to evaluate what you read

 - Capacity to relate what you have read to other information